pairshaped/curlingio-docs/docs/club-management/orders.md

 ### Refund Form

 When refunding a payment you can choose which items to refund and specify the amount to refund.
-If you choose items to refund, by default the system will refund the total amounts of the items selected.
+If you choose items to refund, by default the system will total up the amounts of the items selected.
 For example if you are refunding a Curling Canada Fee because the curler had already paid it at another club this season, you just select the fee and we'll figure out the amount to be refunded.

 ![List of Payments](/img/docs/club-management/orders/refund-form.png)